oracle/odpi/doc/src/structs/dpiErrorInfo.rst

 .. member:: uint16_t dpiErrorInfo.offset

-    The parse error offset (in bytes) when executing a statement or the row offset when fetching batch error information.
+    The parse error offset (in bytes) when executing a statement or the row offset when performing bulk operations or fetching batch error information.
     If neither of these cases are true, the value is 0.

 .. member:: const char \*dpiErrorInfo.message